umbraco/UmbracoDocs/sustainability-best-practices/frontend/image-optimisation.md

 For icons or illustrations, these would be better suited to be included as an SVG than raster outputs (PNG, JPEG, WebP, AVIF, etc).
 These can also be [optimized](https://jakearchibald.github.io/svgomg/) and you can include them directly in the HTML to avoid additional requests.
 There is a tag helper `<our-svg>` for this included in a [community package](https://github.com/umbraco-community/Our-Umbraco-TagHelpers?tab=readme-ov-file#our-svg) for Umbraco, which reads the file contents of an SVG file and outputs it as an inline SVG in the DOM.

-However, if your SVG is fairly complex, then it would still likely be a smaller size in another image format.
+However, if your SVG is quite complex, then it would still likely be a smaller size in another image format.
 It's important to test for your use case to ensure the smallest file size.

 ## Image delivery